 Upon entering the museum, the visitors will first see the miniature model of the Hejaz Railway Museum.
 It is one of the exciting things in the museum that shows details of the museum building and the surrounding area.
-Tourists can spot numerous attractions of the mosque in a fun and informative way.
+Tourists can spot numerous attractions of the museum in a fun and informative way.

 2. Historical photographs

-The exhibition at the Hejaz Railway Museum includes a collection of rare historical photographs and graphic galleries that depict how Madinah has evolved.
+The exhibition at the Al Hejaz Railway Museum includes a collection of rare historical photographs and graphic galleries that depict how Madinah has evolved.
 A few photographs on display depict the city’s historic markets and how people used to live at the time.
-It also features an old photograph of Al Masjid An Nabawi, widely known as the Mosque of the Prophet Mohammad (PBUH).
+It also features an old photograph of Al Masjid An Nabawi, widely known as the Mosque of Prophet Mohammad (PBUH).
 Other photographs are of various historical sites in the city.

 3. Bow of Saad ibn Abi Waqqas

 One of the most impressive artifacts on display in the museum is the real bow of Saad ibn Abi Waqqas, who was the companion of Prophet Mohammad (PBUH).
 Saad ibn Abi Waqqas is considered the first person to have shot an arrow with the bow to defend Islam.
-It is said that Saad used his bow and arrow to protect the Prophet Mohammad (PBUH) during the battle of Uhud.
+It is said that Saad used his bow and arrow to protect Prophet Mohammad (PBUH) during the battle of Uhud.